PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 passed, 5 conversion errors, 13 accuracy failures, 11 missing reports, and no timeouts.
 Median and maximum durations were 4.046 and 79.296 seconds.

+`ssd_mobilenet_v1_12-int8.onnx` remains an active Tier 1 non-pass with the normalized reason `invalid_onnx_missing_loop_captures_186`.
+Conversion succeeds when its dynamic NHWC input is fixed to `inputs:1,300,300,3` and preserved with `-kat inputs`, but the source model itself fails both the ONNX checker and ONNX Runtime validation.
+Its two `Loop` bodies reference 186 unique tensors that are neither defined locally nor available from the parent graph.
+These include the preprocessor loop increment and numerous postprocessor slice bounds, thresholds, and other constants.
+Supplying only the evident `int32(1)` loop increment exposes the next missing capture immediately.
+Reconstructing all missing values heuristically would not provide a trustworthy ONNX reference, so the generated TFLite artifact is not promoted without the required accuracy comparison.

 The root-only Tier 2 gate at commit `ad1d508` contains 113 models.
 The managed result is `docs/baselines/flatbuffer_direct_tier2_root_ad1d508.json`: 80 passed, 4 conversion errors, 3 timeouts, 6 accuracy failures, and 20 missing